peferso/peferso.github.io/_posts/2021-03-17-Postman-automation-with-python.md

 classes: wide
 toc: true
 ---
-Let us briefly describe here how to automate postman API requests using python
+How to automate postman API requests using python

 # A bit of context

-Postman is a framework used for API testing tasks.
+Postman is a software used for API testing tasks.
-I am not an expert on Postman, but in my case, I had to use it to send many forms in `.json` format to a remote host, in order to collect and analyze the `.json` response.
+I am not an Postman expert.
+In my case, I had to use it to send a large number of forms in `.json` format to a remote host, in order to collect and analyze the `.json` response.
 The goal was to ensure that the `.json` outputs contain specific fields, and that their value was appropriate according to corresponding the `.json` input.

 The verification step is outside the scope of the present post.
 Here we will see how we can automate the Postman requests and the collection of the `.json` outputs.